mbruty/COMP2003-2020-O/README.md

   Whilst I will not force you to use typescript, it does offer many advantages for the little amount of time it takes to change code from JS to TS like better auto completion, intellisense and type safety.
 If you wish to learn about typescript, do not hesitate to talk to me.

+Please use [gitmoji](https://gitmoji.carloscuesta.me/) in commit messages, it make's everything look happier and it's easier to see what you've done at a glance

 Don't over-use memoisation, the only good reason to use it is if a component is using a really computationally heavy function inside the state.
 ### ToDo:
 The react scripts will be updated at a later date to have different environment variables depending on the mode so that you can change from a local api to the one running on the server.
 This applies to both  the website and mobile app.